arogozhnikov/arogozhnikov.github.io/_posts/2020-10-01-dont-write-cli.markdown

     --start-day=1020-03-21 # BTW bash allows no comments in multiline calls
 ```

+How many lines of code you need to make a parsing machinery in previous example?
+Try to be reasonable.
+Add testing, mocking, ... have you ever done that part properly?

 ### — Never realized that CLI command can be replaced by python command

 You're welcome!
 This can save you weeks of time and sleepless nights.